 Barat

 Let’s start with some love for the groom.
-In western weddings, the bride is considered the guest of honor, and the groom, although he may participate in the planning, is more of a guest.
+In Western weddings, the bride is considered the guest of honor, and the groom, although he may participate in the planning, is more of a guest.
 In the Hindu, Muslim, and Sikh Indian cultures, this is not the case.
 The vara yatra or Barat is the singing and dancing processional, as the groom, his family, and friends navigate their way to the wedding ceremony.
 The groom may be on horseback and, in some more elaborate cases, on an elephant!
 During the Barat, rice is tossed known as akshat, like in western wedding tradition.
-But in the western tradition, rice is tossed during the recessional.
+But in the Western tradition, rice is tossed during the recessional.
 In these days of social distancing, we think these mini-parade Barat processionals will be quite long!

 Arati